Skip to content

 PERIGAMMALAI, KERELA

-Parvai’s work in Kerala represents both heritage and homecoming.
-Rooted in our founders’ homeland, this project sustains four senior weaving artists and their families, preserving Kerala’s fine handloom cotton tradition.
-Since 2022, we have produced a limited series of 30 to 40 saris each year, woven from pure cotton and imbued with the quiet elegance of coastal craftsmanship.
-The work focuses on continuity, quality, and dignity, ensuring consistent livelihoods for our weaving community.
-Each piece carries Kerala’s spirit of simplicity and grace, reflecting Parvai’s philosophy of ethical making and mindful design.
-The Aswathi Collection stands as a tribute to heritage woven close to home, where every thread connects memory, purpose, and belonging.
+Parvai’s work in Kerala reflects both heritage and homecoming.
+Rooted in our founder’s homeland, it supports four senior weaving artists and preserves Kerala’s fine handloom cotton tradition.
+Since 2022, we have produced a limited 30–40 saris annually, woven in pure cotton with quiet coastal elegance.
+The focus remains continuity, quality, and dignified livelihoods.
+Each piece carries simplicity and grace, embodying ethical making and mindful design.
+The Aswathi Collection honors a heritage woven close to home.

 M KAILASAM, HYDERABAD